hdavid16/InventoryManagement.jl/README.md

 The following features are not currently supported:

-- Alternate bills of materials (see [Model Inputs](#graph-specific)) for the same product are not currently supported.
+- Alternate bills of materials (see [Model Inputs](#graph-specific)) for the same material are not currently supported.
 This is particularly relevant for chemical systems.
 However, the following workarounds can be done:
   - If the alternate reaction pathway has a byproduct, then the main product can be included as a co-product in the bill of materials of the byproduct.
 For example: A system with 5 materials (`:A - :E`) can have two ways to produce `:A`, `:B + :C -> :A` and `:D -> :A + :E`.
-The column for product `:A` can have the bill of material: `[0 -1 -1 0 0]`.
-The column for product `:E` can have the bill of materials: `[1 0 0 -1 0]`.
+The column for material `:A` can have the bill of material: `[0 -1 -1 0 0]`.
+The column for material `:E` can have the bill of materials: `[1 0 0 -1 0]`.
 However, `:A` will only be produced by the second pathway if a request for `:E` is made.
   - Make a copy of the material to specify an alternate pathway.
 This will require specifying parameters for the copied material throughout the network.

 ## Inventory replenishment policies

 At each iteration in the simulation, an `action` can be provided to the system, which consists of the replenishment orders placed on every link in the supply network.
-This `action` must be of type `Vector{Real}` and must be `nonnegative` of the form: `[Edge1_Product1, Edge1_Product2, ..., Edge1_ProductP, Edge2_Product1, ..., Edge2_ProductP, ..., EdgeE_Product1, ..., EdgeE_ProductP]`, where the ordering in the edges is given by `edges(env.network)` and the ordering in the products by `env.products`.
+This `action` must be of type `Vector{Real}` and must be `nonnegative` of the form: `[Edge1_Material1, Edge1_Material2, ..., Edge1_MaterialM, Edge2_Material1, ..., Edge2_MaterialM, ..., EdgeE_Material1, ..., EdgeE_MaterialM]`, where the ordering in the edges is given by `edges(env.network)` and the ordering in the materials by `env.materials`.

 An `action` vector can be visualized as a `DataFrame` using `show_action(action, env::SupplyChainEnv)`.